-Trauma is a physical injury caused by transfer of energy to and within the person involved.
-Abdominal trauma is best categorized by mechanism as blunt and penetrating abdominal injuries.
+Abdominal trauma is best categorized by mechanism as blunt or penetrating abdominal injury.
 The mechanism of injury dictates the diagnostic workup.
 As there is a broad spectrum of abdominal injuries, abdominal trauma patients are often difficult to assess.
 Confounding factors, such as associated extra-abdominal injuries or altered mental status (either from a head injury or intoxication) further complicate the evaluation.
-Hepatic injury is the most common intra-abdominal organ injury.

 Diaphragmatic injury accounts for <10% of blunt abdominal trauma, and splenic injury is more common with blunt than penetrating abdominal trauma.

-Penetrating abdominal injuries occur when a foreign object pierces the skin, and may be accidental or intentional.
-The most common penetrating injuries are gun shot wounds (GSWs) and stab wounds.
-In the US, penetrating trauma remains a major cause of morbidity and mortality, with 30,143 firearm-related deaths occurring in 2005.
-Of these deaths, 29,354 were intentional (i.e., suicide or homicide) and 789 were accidental.
+Penetrating abdominal injuries occur when a foreign object pierces the skin.
+The most common penetrating injuries are gunshot wounds and stab wounds.
+In the US, penetrating trauma remains a major cause of morbidity and mortality, with 39,707 firearm-related deaths occurring in 2019.
+Of these deaths, 38,850 were intentional (i.e., suicide or homicide) and 486 were accidental.
 In European countries, firearm-related injuries are much less common.

 The external appearance of the penetrating wound does not determine the extent of internal injuries.
 It is important to define the trajectory of a penetrating wound and to consider all possible internal injuries.
 The mortality associated with penetrating abdominal trauma is related to the intra-abdominal organs injured, with refractory hemorrhagic shock being the leading cause of death.